Chosen-un/Pneumonia-detection/README.md

 The final results for the fine-tuned MobileNetV2 model are:

 - Final Validation Accuracy: 81.09%
+- Final Accuracy: 93.37

-While the final accuracy is slightly lower than the peak from the initial training, this is a more robust result obtained from training on the full dataset with a more complex (partially unfrozen) model.
+While the final validation accuracy is slightly lower than the peak from the initial training, this is a more robust result obtained from training on the full dataset with a more complex (partially unfrozen) model.
 The process demonstrates a complete and realistic deep learning workflow.